jk123121/startup/README.md

 Website now secure

-I learned that <p> and <div> have different size blocks.
+I learned that p and div have different size blocks.

-Using <div> to group things together makes things easier
+Using div to group things together makes things easier

+Learned more how to modify main to make my startup look better